Nathaniel Green Taylor: Early life and family

-Career
+Political career

+In 1849, Nathaniel G. Taylor was a candidate for election to the U.S. House of Representatives in the Tennessee First U.S. House, eventually losing the general election to Democrat Andrew Johnson of Greene County.

 In 1853, Taylor was one of two Whig candidates for U.S. Representative in Tennessee's 1st congressional district.
 He lost to Democrat Brookins Campbell, by only 138 votes out of 14,900 cast in a three-way race.
 (3,988 votes went to rival Whig Albert Watkins, incumbent Representative from the 2nd district, who had been moved to the 1st district by reapportionment.)

 Campbell never qualified to take his seat in Congress, and died on December 25, 1853.
 A special election was held in 1854 to fill the remainder of the term.
 Taylor won, and served in the Thirty-third Congress from March 30, 1854 to March 3, 1855.
 Though Taylor sought re-election in 1855, this time Watkins (now running as a Democrat), won a narrow victory, by 270 votes out of 15,292 cast.
 In 1857, Taylor ran as the "American" candidate (the Whig Party having broken up) against Watkins.
 This proved another narrow loss, by 170 votes out of 15,118 cast.
 Taylor did not run in 1859.

 In 1860, Taylor served as a presidential elector for the Constitutional Union ticket of Bell and Everett (both former Whigs).

 During the Civil War, Taylor adhered to the Union cause despite Tennessee's joining the Confederacy.
-He joined a group to assist pro-Union residents of east Tennessee under Confederate rule, and also lectured on their behalf throughout the northeastern U.S.
+He joined a group to assist Southern Unionist residents of East Tennessee under Confederate rule, and also lectured on their behalf throughout the northeastern U.S.

 Tennessee was readmitted to representation in Congress in 1866.
-Taylor was again elected Representative from the 1st district, this time as a Unionist candidate.
-This was the party label adopted by President Lincoln and the Republicans in 1864, along with Unionist Democrats such as Vice-Presidential candidate Andrew Johnson (who was from East Tennessee).
+Taylor was again elected Representative from the 1st district, this time as a Conservative candidate.
+The Conservatives had split from the Union coalition that supported the national government during the war and was led by War Democrat Andrew Johnson, also a resident of East Tennessee.
 Taylor served in the Thirty-ninth Congress from July 24, 1866 to March 3, 1867.

 Taylor did not run for re-election in 1867.
 Instead, Johnson, now President, appointed Taylor Commissioner of Indian Affairs effective March 26, 1867.
 Taylor served as Commissioner for about two years, until he retired.
 Meanwhile, he traveled to Kansas to attempt to settle the Plains Wars, and took his 19-year-old son Alfred along.
 As head of the Indian Peace Commission, Taylor negotiated the Medicine Lodge Treaty, by which southern Plains Indians (the Kiowa, Apache and Comanche), agreed to remove to a reservation in Indian Territory and ceded their traditional lands including present-day Kansas.

 Upon retiring on April 21, 1869, Taylor returned to Tennessee and devoted himself to farming and preaching in Carter County.

 In 1886, when his sons Alfred and Robert ran for governor on the Republican and Democratic tickets, respectively, the Prohibition Party offered its nomination to Nathaniel Taylor in hopes of making it a three-way family race, but Taylor declined.